Ttrruuces (album)

 Ttrruuces is the debut studio album by English psychedelic rock band Ttrruuces released on 20 June 2020 through AllPoints Records.

 The record is a rock opera which narrates the story of two fictional characters, Sadie and Syd, in their quest to acquire a new drug named Ttrruuces in order to go through a mind-altering journey and find their way in an often bleak world.
 Each song is accompanied by a music video that comes together as a coming-of-age film.
 In part, the visuals draw inspiration from 1920s jazz and cartoon music as well as commercials from the 60s and Tim Burton's movies.

+The track "I'm Alive" is featured on the soundtrack of FIFA 20.